antonisdim/haystac/README.md

 Alignment based metagenomics
 ----------------------------

-`haystack` is an easy to use pipeline for metagenomic identifications
+`haystac` is an easy to use pipeline for metagenomic identifications

 You can easily: